 • 85% of clinical trials fail to retain enough patients.

-• 80% of trials don’t finish on the expected timeline – 20% are delayed half a year or more.
+• 80% don’t finish on the expected timeline – 20% experience delays of half a year or more.

 • The average patient dropout rate is around 30%.